tcerven/hamilton/README.md

 3. Run `sam deploy --template-file dealer-deploy-cfn.json --stack-name dealer-lambda --capabilities CAPABILITY_IAM` to deploy the app.
 Note the APIGateway endpoint for testing.

 ## testing

+### using the test harness
+There is a simple test harness in a main() function in app.py.
+This makes it easy to test the lambda_handler without needing to use any sam commands.
+Just run `python app.py`.

+It should be easier to fix bugs now that you can test the lambda_handler by running app.py as a script.

+### testing through API calls
 Use the `aws cloudformation describe-stacks --stack-name dealer-lambda` command to display the endpoints (outputs).
 Here is a sample.

 	lits-tcerven:sam-app tomc$ aws cloudformation describe-stacks --stack-name dealer-lambda